jonhue/acts_as_favoritor/README.md

 By default all of your favorites are scoped to `'favorites'`.

 You can create new scopes on the fly.
-Every single method takes `scope` as an optional parameter which requires an array containing your scopes as strings.
+Every single method takes `scope` as an option which expexts an array containing your scopes as strings.

 So lets see how this works: